On Air Now

 New Order - World In Motion [OFFICIAL MUSIC VIDEO]

 Is this the best ever football song?
-But how did the band that once was Joy Division come up with writing a Number 1 World Cup hit?
+How did the band that once was Joy Division come up with writing a Number 1 World Cup hit?

-With the World Cup upon us, let’s turn our minds back to what must surely be the greatest football song of all time - World In Motion by New Order, or EnglandNewOrder as they were billed.
+With England in the final for the UEFA EURO 2024, let’s turn our minds back to what must surely be the greatest football song of all time - World In Motion by New Order, or EnglandNewOrder as they were billed.

 That’s New Order.
 The band that used to be Joy Division.
 The band that created some of the darkest music ever.
 The band whose singer took his own life, forcing them to start all over again under a new name.

-So how did the former members of this supremely bleak group end up rallying together a bunch of footballers, an anarchic comedian and producing this rabble-rousing tribute to the Beautiful Game?
+So how did the former members of this supremely bleak group end up rallying together a bunch of footballers together with an anarchic comedian and producing this rabble-rousing tribute to the Beautiful Game?

 New Order had developed their sound from the Joy Division days, moving into electronica and dancefloor beats after heading to New York in the early 1980s.
 Their 1983 single Blue Monday was an instant club classic and the biggest selling 12” of all time.
 In 1989 they were riding high with their fifth album Technique, a record that melded acid house with indie rock and their label Factory’s Manchester club The Hacienda was the coolest place in the world.